redragerover/discordbot/readme.md

 # Project Based Chat
 Discord bot.
-That'sliterally all.
+That's literally all.
 He utilizes my awesome `ytlivemanager`package though to ping Gyrok when the stream is live.

 installing: